 In February 2009, Seton Hill received a $3.5 million bequest from the estate of Carol Ann Reichgut, a 1956 graduate of the University.
 The bequest, the largest ever received by the university, created an endowed scholarship for minority students.
 As a tribute to Carol’s lifetime of teaching music to elementary school students, the University named the concert hall in the new Performing Arts Center in her honor.
 In September, the new Performing Arts Center celebrated its grand opening.
 The 73,000 square foot Center, located at the base of the Hill in Greensburg’s historic cultural district, features two mainstage performance spaces, the William Granger Ryan Theatre and the Carol Reichgut Concert Hall.
-The Center includes new classrooms, rehearsal studios and technical areas that include the best equipment for learning and performing.
+The Center's classrooms, rehearsal studios and technical areas include the best equipment for learning and performing.
 The Lake Erie College of Osteopathic Medicine opened a new medical school on Seton Hill’s campus in 2009, and welcomed its first class of 109 future doctors in July.
 Also in 2009, trustee Daniel J. Wukich made a $2 million leadership commitment to enhance the University’s signature degree programs in business and the health sciences.
 In response, the University created the Wukich Center for Entrepreneurial Opportunities (Wukich CEO), which provides special services and programs to prepare students with the entrepreneurial skills needed to succeed in an evolving global market.

 Seton Hill University officially became an All-Steinway School in May 2010.
 (A significant financial commitment from former theatre professors Gene and Iva Saraceni, made in memory of their daughter, former Seton Hill student Elyse Jeanne Saraceni, had allowed Seton Hill to announce its intent to become an All-Steinway School in 2009.)
 In July, Seton Hill opened its new Center for Orthodontics, which trains dentists to become orthodontists while providing direct services to the local and regional community.
 Seton Hill became the first university in the world to commit to giving all full-time students and faculty the just-released iPad beginning with the 2010-2011 school year.
 (Seton Hill also committed to providing MacBooks to all incoming full-time freshmen.)
 Seton Hill’s pioneering stance on the use of this new mobile technology for teaching and learning prompted national recognition, including a featured spot in an educational video created by Apple.
 To enhance and expand the training and support the University provides to faculty on the use of technology in the classroom, Seton Hill opened the Center for Innovative Teaching.